Troubleshooting a Fingerprint Reader (Windows 8)

 After updating the access manager, see the access manager online help for information to set it up.

-Fingerprint reader does not work after uninstalling antivirus software
+Fingerprint reader does not work after uninstalling antivirus software in Windows 8

 The following steps have worked for some people to fix the SimplePass fingerprint scanner after uninstalling their antivirus software.